 In Figures 9-2 and 9-3, results are plotted as percentage scores that were "Acceptable," "Warning (But Acceptable)," or "Not Acceptable."
 A Warning (But Acceptable) is considered by the testing organization to be "satisfactory."
 An "average overall satisfactory" score is the sum of results rated as Acceptable and those rated as Warning (But Acceptable), divided by the total number of results reported.
-A Not Acceptable rating reflects a result that is greater than three standard deviations from the known value - a criterion set by the independent testing organizations.
+A Not Acceptable rating reflects a result that is greater than three standard deviations from the known value-a criterion set by the independent testing organizations.

 Figure 9-2 summarizes radiological performance scores in the ERA, MAPEP, and ELAP programs.
-GEL, TA, and ARS had average overall satisfactory scores of 97, 92, and 100 percent, respectively.
+GEL, TA, and ARS had average overall satisfactory scores of 98, 93, and 100 percent, respectively.
 Additional details about the radiological assessments are discussed in Section 9.6.1.1.

-Figure 9-3 summarizes the nonradiological performance results of three of the four participating laboratories (GEL, H2M, and TA) in the ERA, RTC, MAPEP, Phenova, and ELAP tests.
-For nonradiological tests, the average overall satisfactory results ranged from 95 to 98 percent for the three laboratories.
-Since the fourth laboratory, Caltest, only analyzed mercury samples, its passing proficiency results were not graphed.
+Figure 9-3 summarizes the nonradiological performance results of three of the four participating laboratories (GEL, Pace, and TA) in the ERA, RTC, MAPEP, Phenova, and ELAP tests.
+For nonradiological tests, the average overall satisfactory results ranged from 97 to 98 percent for the three laboratories.
 Additional details on nonradiological evaluations are discussed in Section 9.6.1.2.